 Of toronto and google, yann lecun facebook, Rodney Brooks Rethink Robotics, Fei-Fei Li Stanford and Google, Yoshua Bengio Univ.
 Read james manyika's thoughts on ai analytics, Geoffrey Hinton's breakthroughs in AI programming and development, and Rana el Kaliouby's insights into AI marketing.
 Of montreal, daphne koller stanford, stuart Russell UC Berkeley, Andrew Ng AI Fund, Nick Bostrom Univ.

-Architects of Intelligence: The truth about AI from the people building it #ad - He speaks at conferences and companies around the world on what AI and automation might mean for the future.
+He speaks at conferences and companies around the world on what AI and automation might mean for the future.
 Meet the minds behind the AI superpowers as they discuss the science, business and ethics of modern artificial intelligence.
 Financial times best books of the year 2018techrepublic top books every techie should readbook descriptionhow will ai evolve and what major innovations are on the horizon?
 What will its impact be on the job market, Martin Ford, one-to-one interviews where New York Times bestselling author, economy, and society?
 What is the path toward human-level machine intelligence?
 What should we be concerned about as artificial intelligence advances?Architects of Intelligence contains a series of in-depth, uncovers the truth behind these questions from some of the brightest minds in the Artificial Intelligence community.

 Martin has wide-ranging conversations with twenty-three of the world's foremost researchers and entrepreneurs working in AI and robotics: Demis Hassabis DeepMind, Ray Kurzweil Google, Geoffrey Hinton Univ.